Resolving the Debate Between Boltzmann and Gibbs Entropy: Relative Energy Window Eliminates Thermodynamic Inconsistencies and Allows Negative Absolute Temperatures

-The microcanonical ensemble in statistical mechanics, originally proposed by Gibbs over a century ago \cite{gibbs2014elementary}, continues to receive a significant extent of attention \cite{pearson1985laplace,uline2008generalized,davis2011calculation,Dunkel2014,corti2023microcanonical}.
+The microcanonical ensemble in statistical mechanics, originally proposed by Gibbs over a century ago \cite{gibbs2014elementary}, continues to receive a significant extent of attention \cite{pearson1985laplace,uline2008generalized,davis2011calculation,Dunkel2014,corti2023microcanonical,GovindRajan2024}.
 In the physics literature, there exist two competing entropy definitions in the microcanonical ensemble: Gibbs’ volume entropy (also referred to as the Hertz entropy) \cite{gibbs2014elementary,Hertz1910,Rugh2001,Campisi2010,Campisi2015}, based on the phase space volume and Boltzmann’s surface entropy \cite{Gross2005,Frenkel2015} (also referred to as the Boltzmann-Planck entropy), based on the phase space density.
 Even though Boltzmann's surface entropy dominated textbook discourses \cite{Huang1987,Pathria2011,tuckerman2010statistical,Swendsen2012,shell2015thermodynamics}, many studies favored the use of the Gibbs entropy \cite{Berdichevsky1991,Rugh2001,Dunkel2006,Campisi2010,Campisi2015,Dunkel2014}.
+Note that the terms Gibbs entropy for the definition based on the phase space volume and Boltzmann entropy for that based on the phase space density are based on the prevalent names in the literature, although Gibbs' seminal work did acknowledge the possibility of both entropy definitions\cite{gibbs2014elementary}.

-About a decade ago, Dunkel and Hilbert indicated that Boltzmann’s surface entropy leads to violations of equipartition and unphysical results, i.e., negative/infinite temperatures, for some model systems with unbounded spectra \cite{Dunkel2014}.
-Subsequently, several articles appeared that pointed out that Gibbs entropy suffers from serious objections such as the consideration of all states with energy lower than energy $E$, rather than only the states at the desired energy, and the inability to allow for negative temperatures in systems with non-monotonically increasing density of states \cite{Schneider2014,Frenkel2015,Swendsen2015,Swendsen2017,Lavis2019,Lustig2019,corti2023microcanonical}.
+About a decade ago, Dunkel and Hilbert indicated that Boltzmann’s surface entropy leads to violations of equipartition and unphysical results, i.e., negative/infinite temperatures, for some model systems with unbounded spectra \cite{Dunkel2014}, i.e., those without a maximum limit on the allowable energies.
+Subsequently, several articles appeared that pointed out that Gibbs entropy suffers from serious objections, such as the consideration of all states with energy lower than energy $E$, rather than only the states at the desired energy and the inability to allow for negative absolute temperatures in systems with non-monotonically increasing density of states \cite{Schneider2014,Frenkel2015,Swendsen2015,Swendsen2017,Lavis2019,Lustig2019,corti2023microcanonical}.
+Physically, a negative absolute temperature implies that the entropy of a system reduces as the energy increases.
+This is indeed possible in systems with bounded energy spectra as higher energies would involve more particles occupying the highest-energy level, thus reducing the entropy with an increase in energy.